Building a Deep Sky Astrophotography Kit

 Using a Refractor Telescope with a DSLR Camera

 If you already own and enjoy a DSLR camera for daytime photography, chances are you’d like to use it for deep sky imaging as well.
 The following principles apply to those shooting with an APS-C sized sensor like the ones found in a Canon Rebel series camera.
 A full frame camera sensor will shoot even wider but may expose issues near the edges of your image frame as well.

 My personal taste in deep sky imaging leans heavily towards wide-field targets like The Pleiades, Andromeda Galaxy, and the North America Nebula.
-For this reason, I tend to recommend telescope with a wide field of view (Usually no more than 700mm).
-This can help with aspects such as autoguiding accuracy and focus, as small movements are less critical at this magnification.
+For this reason, I tend to recommend telescope with a wide field of view (usually no more than 700mm).
+This can make aspects such as autoguiding accuracy and focus, as small movements are less critical at this magnification.

 For example, the Meade 70mm Quadruplet Astrograph has a focal length of 360mm.
 At this magnification, an entry-level DSLR camera at prime focus can capture large nebulae such as the Soul Nebula, the California Nebula, and the Rosette Nebula.
 A DSLR camera can be attached to the Meade APO using the threaded focus tube and the Meade 48mm-42mm adapter for your t-ring.